ioitiki/hair_salon/README.md

 #### By _**Andrew Malkin**_

 ## Description
-_Hair Salon tracks clients appointment times which stylis they use and which salon they attend.
+_Hair Salon tracks clients and the stylist they use.
 It does all this using psql databases with Spakr and Velocity for the interface._

 ## Setup/Installation Requirements